 In more serious cases, a disc bulge may herniate where the outer part of the disc ruptures and the inner material seeps out.
-The seeping material is then able to put pressure on the spinal cord which can cause an enormous amount of pain.
+The seeping material can then put pressure on the spinal cord, which can cause an enormous amount of pain.
 Herniated discs are difficult to distinguish from other spinal problems as there is a large amount of overlap with the symptoms of a disc herniation.
-Below you will find out the importance of a comprehensive examination and how we diagnose severe disc herniation.
+This is why a comprehensive examination is vital to how we diagnose severe disc herniation.

 At Brisbane Spine Clinic, we aim to provide the highest level of care possible to all our patients.
 A comprehensive examination will be done to identify the exact cause of your symptoms before a treatment plan is put in place.
 The examination we perform will usually include an MRI which is the most common test to diagnose a disc bulge or disc herniation.

 We may also include x-rays to show the wear and tear that has occurred on the spine, to get a more holistic view of the diagnosis.